 Licence holders are responsible for managing eligibility criteria for builders, efficient pricing of policies or contributions and scheme experience and outcomes for homeowners.

 Licence applicants will need to meet a number of requirements for capacity, capability and processes to be legally authorised to carry out HBC business.

-Prospective applicants are encouraged to contact us as early as possible so we can discuss the application process, legislative and licensing requirements and our expectations.
+Prospective applicants are encouraged to contact us as early as possible so we can meet and discuss the application process, legislative, data and licensing requirements and answer any questions you might have.

 Licensing requirements for both licensed insurers and providers may include:

 There is a range of conduct requirements that licence holders must follow to ensure a licence holder conducts its business efficiently, honestly and fairly.